wkh237/react-native-fetch-blob/README.md

 ## RNFB MAINTAINER GONE MISSING (Help Wanted)

 wkh237's last Github activity was in September 2017.
 Since there is a lot of work on issues and PRs that is left, is there anybody who else who could provide a maintained fork in the meantime?
-Create an issue and address me (@lll000111) and I'll add a link to your maintained repo fork right here.
+Create an issue and address (ping) me ([@lll000111](https://github.com/lll000111)) and I'll add a link to your maintained repo fork right here.

 ## Features